 Now let’s talk about parsley, the herb that often gets relegated to garnish status.
 But hold on—this herb is a powerhouse!
 It shines in tabouli salad, a refreshing Middle Eastern dish that’s all about the flavors.

-To make tabouli, chop a bunch of fresh parsley (and I mean a bunch—this salad is all about the greens), add diced tomatoes, cucumber, and green onions.
+To make tabouli, chop a bunch of fresh parsley (and I mean a bunch—this salad is all about the greens), and add diced tomatoes, cucumber, and green onions.
 Toss it all together with a generous squeeze of lemon juice, a drizzle of olive oil, and a sprinkle of salt.
 Let it sit for a bit to let the flavors mingle, and you’ll have a vibrant salad that’s perfect as a side dish or a light lunch.
 It’s like a party for your palate!

 Thyme & Lemon Roasted Chicken – Growing Herbs in Home Gardens